Atlanta Boy Choir: Recordings

-Recent years: 2009-Current
+Since 2009

 Fletcher Wolfe returned as conductor of the Atlanta Boy Choir, and the boy choir and the men's choir completed a concert tour of Italy.
 They performed Sunday Mass at St. Peter's Basilica in the Vatican City and gave performances at the Basilica of St. Francis in Assisi and Siena Cathedral in Siena.
 In 2011, the choir took a tour to Alaska.
-In 2012, the boy choir toured to Russia where it performed at the Great Hall of the Philharmonic and the Winter Palace.
+In 2012, the Boy Choir toured to Russia where it performed at the Great Hall of the Philharmonic and the Winter Palace.
 During the summer of 2013, the choir took a tour of Nova Scotia in Canada.
-The Choir was invited to concertize in Poland and The Czech Republic in 2014.
-In 2016, the choir was featured and sang in Marvel's Captain America: Civil War Following the Summer Tour to Nova Scotia in the summer of 2017, it was announced that the founding director would be retiring, for the final time.
-After a few months, Dr. Robert Henry took the position as director of the Atlanta Boy Choir, preserving its legacy.
-In 2018, the choir sold their property on Ponce de Leon Ave in Atlanta and are currently relocating to new facilities.
-The Atlanta Boy Choir is in its 62nd year.
+The Choir was invited to perform in Poland and The Czech Republic in 2014.
+In 2016, the choir was sang in Marvel's Captain America: Civil War film.
+Following the Summer Tour to Nova Scotia in the summer of 2017 the founding director retired (again), and was succeeded after a few months by Robert Henry.
+In 2018, the choir sold their property on Ponce de Leon Avenue in Atlanta.